roydejong/BeatNet/README.md

 > [!TIP]
 > Lost?
 Confused?
 If you don't want to run or host your own server, check out **[BeatTogether](https://discord.com/invite/gezGrFG4tz)**!
 They provide free public servers for the community.
 BeatNet is primarily aimed at modders, developers and power users.

-**✅ This version is compatible/tested with Beat Saber version 1.38 only.**
+**✅ This version is compatible/tested with Beat Saber version 1.40.2.**

 ## Download
 You will need the [.NET 8 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) installed to run the server.